ExMember/exmember.github.io/_drafts/what_are_specifications.md

 This flexibility is also a downside of implicit specifications.
-When the behavior changes constantly and without warning it is very difficult for other components or users to effective use the software component.
+When the behavior changes constantly and without warning it is very difficult for other components or users to effectively use the software component.
 When the specification changes constantly it's difficult to even write code that meets the specification, you are trying to hit a moving target.